alegarciadelrio/grafana/README.md

-# grafana
+# Grafana Toolbox
-This repository is a set of grafana installation scripts.
+This repository is a set of grafana related scripts.

 ## prometheus.sh